 Thanking the wise man, the farmer left the desert cave, and after many days, passed through the dark forest again.

 The bended witch, seeing him approach from a distance, did not recognized him as the man she had previously tricked.

 The witch cried out, “What is it that you wish for?
 To you it can be given!”

 “I wish to regain my one eye, my one ear, my one arm and the part of my tongue and teeth that are now missing,” he replied.

 The witch smiled and as she approached him she reached out her withered hand to touch his face and arm.
 Quickly, before she could touch him, with his one arm the farmer reached for his dagger and struck the witch dead.

 Passing through the village, the villagers remarked at the sudden change to the farmer’s appearance.
 He explained in honesty his whole story, and how in the end he himself had fooled the witch and slain her dead.
-The villagers rejoiced, and ever after loved to visit him in his fields to hear again of his tail.
+The villagers rejoiced, and ever after loved to visit him in his fields to hear again of his tale.